Labor organizations support The Green New Deal. Some Labor Leaders face Facts:

 Dear Friend —

-Working Americans and organized labor face an unprecedented bipartisan attack by the Democrats and Republicans in this November’s elections.
+Working Americans and organized labor face an unprecedented bipartisan attack by the war party Democrats and Republicans in the November 2020 elections.

 As long-time labor activists, we urge a vote for the Green Party national ticket including Dr. Jill Stein.

 The cornerstone of Jill Stein’s Presidential campaign is a Green New Deal.

 The Green Party New Deal includes strong support for workers’ rights, including the rights to peace, to a living wage, to a safe workplace, to fair trade, and to organize a union at work without fear of firing or reprisal.

 The Green Party New Deal supports real financial reform, not only to make the rich and large corporations pay their fair share of taxes, but to establish democratic control of our economy rather than leaving Wall Street in the driver’s seat.

 For more than three decades, there has been bipartisan agreement to shift more income and wealth to the richest Americans, while living standards for the rest of us have declined.
 Income inequality has reached levels not seen since 1927 – right before the Great Depression.
 The economic crisis caused by the greed and misdeeds of Wall Street resulted in a trillion-dollar bailout of bankers, while the housing foreclosure crisis was ignored.

 With more than 25 million Americans out of work, the response of politicians at the state, local and national level has been to cut spending for education, housing, and the safety net, threatening cuts to Social Security and Medicare in order to protect tax cuts for the rich and wasteful military spending.
 Democrats like Governor Cuomo in NY have joined with Republicans like Governor Walker in Wisconsin to make public employee unions into public enemy number one, seeking to slash pensions and wages while laying off teachers and other workers.